What you need to know about your skin - part 2

 Essential oils are proving to be an ideal way to treat stress-related skin problems because they not only work on the skin but also on the stress which aggravates the issue.

-The diagram below illustrates the connection between stress, skin and brain as well as examples of how some essential oils can influence this skin-brain axis
+The diagram below illustrates the connection between stress, skin, and the brain, and provides examples of how some essential oils can influence this skin-brain axis.

 What are PDE4 and how can essential oils help?

-PDE4 are enzymes that help to regulate inflammation in your body but when the skin barrier is compromised, they can become overactive and lead to problems like eczema or psoriasis .
+PDE4 enzymes help regulate inflammation in your body, but when the skin barrier is compromised, they can become overactive, leading to conditions like eczema or psoriasis.
 A clinical study reveals that Sandalwood essential oil not only helps calm eczema and psoriasis through anti-inflammatory actions but also soothes the brain through anti-stress effects.

 The Endocannabinoid System, CB-2 receptors and essential oils

-The Endocannabinoid System (ECS) is a psycho-neuro-immuno-logical network which regulates our capacity for relaxation and the quality of our sleeping, eating and memory.
+The Endocannabinoid System (ECS) is a neuro-immuno-psychological network that regulates our capacity for relaxation and the quality of our sleep, eating, and memory.
 It also plays a major role in skin homeostasis, influencing skin health in several ways by:

 • Modulating allergic response